ActivityWatch/aw-watcher-web/README.md

 3. In Xcode:

-- Select build target of Macos
+- Select build target of macOS
 - Build the project (⌘B)
 - Run the extension (⌘R)